 The State of Cybersecurity panel at the 2013 session, with Michael Busselen, DaveDeWalt, Howard Schmidt and Deirdre Mulligan

-FOR MORE THAN 60 YEARS, The Seminar has been the premier organization of the highest-ranking communications and public affairs executives at the world's most influential corporations, nonprofit organizations, academic institutions and public relations agencies.
+FOR MORE THAN 60 YEARS, The Seminar has been the premier organization of the highest-ranking communications and public affairs executives at the world’s most influential corporations, nonprofit organizations, universities, and public relations agencies.
 The Seminar is at once an organization and an event, providing top professionals with a forum and a network for the sharing of ideas at an annual three-day meeting.
+Seminarians are the attendees at the annual forum, a select, invitation-only group.

 |The Seminar’s annual gathering offers Seminarians opportunities to understand major issues and trends.|